Hurst War Memorial, St.Nicholas Church, Hurst, Berkshire

 Coll. grave 9.
 A. 21-23.

 Sergeant Nathaniel Wheeler was a wireless operator / air gunner in 61 Squadron R.A.F., which formed part of 5 Group, Bomber Command.
 At 18:32 on the evening of 2nd October 1943 he took off from R.A.F.
 Syerston in Nottinghamshire on a bombing raid against Munich.
-Peter was one of the crew of Lancaster Mk.III bomber No.ED718, code name QR-P, probably in the role of wireless operator.
+Nathaniel was one of the crew of Lancaster Mk.III bomber No.ED718, code name QR-P, probably in the role of wireless operator.

 Whilst south of Munich after delivering their bombs, the Lancaster came under a sustained attack from a night-fighter.
 A fierce fire broke out as the Lancaster dived, and at approximately 6,000ft the bomber exploded, throwing the pilot, Squadron Leader G.Cousens and Sgt.
 G.Dunn clear.
 These two men survived to become prisoners of war and Squadron Leader Cousens was held for some hours after capture in a local village jail.
 Squadron Leader Cousens was subsequently interned in Camp L3 as PoW No.2938 and Sgt.
 G.Dunn was held in Camp 4B as PoW No.250717.